 Centre for Research in Education and Sports Science, School of Physical Education Exercise and Sport Studies, University of South Australia, Adelaide.

-another, small but significant improvents were noted here as well in cardio tests (cycling)
+another, small but significant improvents were noted here as well in endurance cardio tests (cycling)

 Med Sci Sports Exerc 2002 Jul;34(7):1184-8